 The 1Nd means it takes that long to reward your shares.
 The ramp isn't missing rewards, it's delaying them to reduce variance.
 Each share is rewarded in all the blocks found in the 1Nd after the share.
 That's simply how it reduces variance.
 Each share's reward is averaged out over the 1Nd after it.
-The pool hash rate for the last day is roughly 2.93THs which means the 1Nd 'ramp' is roughly ?.
+The pool hash rate is ? which means the 1Nd 'ramp' is roughly ?.

 Continue reading below for more detail about how it works: